scasella/Asset_Confirms/README.md

 # Distribution Confirmation
-User provides a directory in console.
-Script searches an .xlsx file for floats then looks through local .pdfs for matches and extracts related text using Tesseract's OCR if .pdf is not text-readable.
+User pastes a directory ('dir') in console.
+1. Search dir for an .xlsx file
+2. Once found, search .xlsx file for floats (dollars)
+3. Search all PDFs in dir for matching floats
+  - If not text-readable, use OCR to convert to text
+4. Write matching floats and their locations to new .xlsx file.
+Also report non-matches.

 ### Kickoff
 Finds first .xlsx file in directory, extracts floats, the breaks loop.